splunk/splunk-aws-project-trumpet/README.md

 TODO
 #### Package the template

-Use the AWS CloudFormation console, or the following AWS CLI command.
+Using the following AWS CLI command.

 Update `{ BucketName }` in the command with an existing AWS S3 bucket.
 Instructions to create a new s3 bucket using the AWS CLI [here](https://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html).
 ```